Skip to main content

 Verify migrations with the UI

-View the migration status
+View the verification status

 1. From the Dashboard, select the metadata migration you want to verify.